NHERI-SimCenter/EE-UQ/Examples/eeuq-0008/README.rst

 Using Multiple Models and Analysis Options in EE-UQ
 ===================================================

-This example demonstrates using multiple structural models and finite element analysis options to predict structural responses under earthquake ground motion inputs.
+This example showcases the use of multiple structural models and finite element analysis options to predict structural responses to earthquake ground motion inputs.

+Non-linear time history analysis is conducted using OpenSees, employing a simple model of a 5 story structure, subjected to recorded ground acceleration time history during an earthquake.
+The response of the model is used to extract commonly used engineering demand parameters, while considering uncertainties in the value of story stiffnesses and model formulation.
+By including or excluding the uncertainty in the story stiffness and using modal or Rayleigh damping, four possible models are obtained, with each model having an equal chance of being randomly picked to predict the response of the structure.
+The resulting distribution of the engineering demand parameters is that obtained by propagating model form uncertainty as well as uncertainty about the value of a parameter of the model.

 Configure UQ Engine
 ^^^^^^^^^^^^^^^^^^^^^